Reasoning over User Preferences: Knowledge Graph-Augmented LLMs for Explainable Conversational Recommendations: Introduction

-While LLMs have shown promise in CRS tasks, they still face limitations in incorporating domain-specific knowledge and keeping up-to-date with item information, which are essential for accurate preference modeling and recommendations.
-Knowledge Graphs (KGs) have proven effective in addressing these limitations~\cite{chen_towards_2019, zhou_improving_2020, wang_towards_2022}, as they provide a rich, structured context of items and their relationships, offering domain-specific insights that enable more accurate and explainable recommendations.
-Despite their demonstrated potential, integrating the structured knowledge of KGs with the reasoning and language capabilities of LLMs presents a new set of challenges: \begin{itemize} \item \textbf{Modality Gap (Challenge 1):} There exists a significant modality gap between KGs and LLMs, which hinders the LLM's ability to understand and interpret KG information.
-While LLMs process sequences of tokens that represent natural language, KGs represent information in a structured, graph-based format.
-This difference makes it difficult for LLMs to directly interpret the entities and relationships encoded in KGs, limiting their ability to leverage domain knowledge for preference modeling. \item \textbf{Cross-Modal Reasoning (Challenge 2):} Effectively reasoning over both KG information and conversation data to infer user preferences is a complex task.
+\item \textbf{Cross Modal Reasoning (Challenge 2):} Effectively reasoning over both the KG and conversation to infer user preferences is a complex task.
 LLMs, despite their strong natural language processing capabilities, are not inherently designed to perform this cross-modal reasoning.
 Therefore, they face difficulties in analyzing and synthesizing insights from graph-structured knowledge alongside dialogue history.
-This limitation hinders their ability to identify relevant patterns across both sources and to perform the knowledge-aware reasoning necessary for comprehensive user preference modeling, in which both domain knowledge and user interactions are essential. \end{itemize}
+This limitation hinders their ability to identify relevant patterns across both sources and to perform the knowledge-aware reasoning necessary for comprehensive user preference modeling. \end{itemize}